FourThievesVinegar/solderless-microlab/docs/assembly.md

 Assembling the Control Unit involves assembling and wiring several electronic components of the Microlab.

-For full instructions, see [Microlab Control Unit Assembly](/docs/assembly-control-unit.md).
+For full instructions, including the cables for connecting to the Pumps Unit, see [Microlab Control Unit Assembly](/docs/assembly-control-unit.md).

 ### Pumps Unit assembly